Diseases & Conditions

 Cause

-In adolescents, motor vehicle collisions (either in cars, bicycles, or as a pedestrian) are responsible for the vast majority of femoral shaft fractures.
+- In adolescents, motor vehicle collisions (when the child is either riding in a car or on a bicycle, or is a pedestrian) are responsible for the vast majority of femoral shaft fractures.
+Other common causes include falling hard on the playground and taking a hit in contact sports.

 Types of Femur Fractures (Classification)

 Femur fractures vary greatly.
 The pieces of bone may be aligned correctly (straight) or out of alignment (displaced), and the fracture may be closed (skin intact) or open (bone piercing through the skin).
-An open fracture is rare.
+Open fractures, where the bone is exposed to air, are rare.

 Femur fractures are classified depending on: